danilown/pynunciation/README.md

 ### Python

-You need at least `python>=3.6` to run this script.
+You will need at least `python>=3.6` and the following dependencies are necessary to run this script:

-What things you need to install and how to install them.

 ```python
 google_speech==1.1.0